MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/contact-us-sample.md

 # Contact Us sample

-When you provision a new portal using the *portal from blank* template it will create an example web page called *Contact Us*.
-This example page provides a working example of how portal users can enter information into a form that will be stored in a Dataverse table.
+When you create a new portal using the *portal from blank* template, it will create an example web page called *Contact Us*.
+This web page provides a working example of how portal users can enter information into a form that will be stored in a Dataverse table.

 :::image type="content" source="media/contact-us-sample/contact-us-page.png" alt-text="Contact Us page.":::